 NOTE: The allocation assumes that SIB1-BR/SIx-BR/SIx are not transmitted in same subframe.

-It is unavoidable to use NB 3 for both SIB1-BR and UE-specific.
-This means that UE-specific transmission cannot be used in (frame number mod 2=0 in even physical layer cell Id and frame number mod 2 =1 in odd physical layer cell 1d, subframe =4).
+It is unavoidable to use NB 3 for both SIB1-BR and UE-Dedicated.
+This means that UE-Dedicated transmission cannot be used in (frame number mod 2=0 in even physical layer cell Id and frame number mod 2 =1 in odd physical layer cell 1d, subframe =4).
 NB 1 and 2 need to be avoided so as to avoid central 72 carriers carrying MIB and reduce interference between intra frequency cells.